 Lord Gupteswar meaning Hidden God, is a cave shrine dedicated to Lord Shiva.
-Gupteswar

-is 2m high.
+Siva Lingam is 2m high.
 It is called Gupteswar(Hidden God) as it was liying

 hidden for a long time.
 This sacred cave is very famous tourism attraction in

 Odisha.
 Devotees from Odisha, Chattishgarh, Madhya Pradesh, Andhra Pradesh come

 to Gupteswar during festivals of Lord Shiva.

-On Shiva Ratri the Gupteswar In Orissa is flocked by pilgrims all day with offerings of flowers, fruits, milk, sweets and bhang.
+On Shiva Ratri the Gupteswar In Orissa is flocked by pilgrims all day and all

+offerings of flowers, fruits, milk, sweets and bhang.
 The Gupteswar Jeypore

 offers quite a feast for the non believers as well, since the cave shrine offers

 a panoramic view of the surroundings and makes a beautiful sight in itself.
-Gupteswar

-are available from the town centre to the shrine.
+and auto rickshaws are available from the town centre to the shrine.

 better to hire an auto for the to and fro journey if you are in a group of three

 or four.
 Gupteswar is surrounded by deep forest.
 So, it will be a very

 interesting trip and you will definitely enjoy the natural beauty.
 You can plan

 Khirochora Gopinatha temple/ Remuna, Baleshwara, Odisha.

 This is one of the oldest temples of Baleshwara district.
-The temple was built by
+The temple was built

-means the person who steals something in Odia/Oriya) after the
+and “Chora” means the person who steals something in Odia/Oriya) after the

 incident of the Lord stealing the Khira Bhoga for his greatest devotee